 MDLs combine several similar lawsuits.
 They can move through the legal process more quickly and efficiently.

 The MDL panel selected the District of New Hampshire as the court for C-QUR litigation.
 People had filed several of the lawsuits in the district already.
 Atrium is also headquartered there.
-As of May 2018, there were 471 lawsuits in the MDL.
+As of June 2018, there were 471 lawsuits in the MDL.
+The first C-QUR lawsuit is scheduled for trial on Feb.
+19, 2020.

 Please seek the advice of a medical professional before making health care decisions.